keybraker/mediarizer/README.md

 #### 2. Install ExifTool by Phil Harvey
 Download and install from here [ExifTool](http://owl.phy.queensu.ca/~phil/exiftool/).
-<br />This program may very well be the best exif parser in the world (nj).
+<br/>This program may very well be the best exif parser in the world (nj).
-<br />This is the heart of the program and the essential tool that helped create this project.
+<br/>This is the heart of the program and the essential tool that helped create this project.

 ## Usage Guide
 #### 1. Open a terminal window and cd to cloned project